kogbuokiri02/CompsFinalRepository/README.md

 # Database Project - README

-This project aims to create a database schema for a dish-review application, emphasizing user-centric design, efficient data organization, and optimized query performance.
+(All the results are in the TXT file) This project aims to create a database schema for a dish-review application, emphasizing user-centric design, efficient data organization, and optimized query performance.

 ## Dependencies